 - Agree to make sure individual CACs complete required training, comply with privacy and security laws, and meet other program standards.

 Why become a CDO in an FFM?

-- CMS will provide your organization and CACs with important assister information and updates via webinars and newsletters.
+- CMS will provide the organization and CACs with important assister information and updates via webinars and newsletters.

-- Your organization may post your listings on our online Find Local Help directory, which connects consumers with enrollment assistance.
+- The organization may post its listings on our online Find Local Help directory, which connects consumers with enrollment assistance.

-- Your organization will receive general support via the CAC Questions inbox at CACQuestions@cms.hhs.gov as well as technical support for consumer assistance via the Marketplace Call Center.
+- The organization will receive general support via the CAC Questions inbox at CACQuestions@cms.hhs.gov as well as technical support for consumer assistance via the Marketplace Call Center.

 - Guidance on Certified Application Counselor Program for the Federally-Facilitated Marketplace including State Partnership Marketplaces